 Moxon went on to say that in contrast to most world leaders, Francis’ unconventional personal style makes him stand out as truly authentic.
 It’s Francis’s warmth and personal touch that brings comfort to people at his weekly audiences and those “orphans of the storm” in visits to places like the island of Lampedusa, the refugee center off the coast of Sicily.

 In light of so many seemingly insolvable global issues and Church conflicts, can the pope’s moral authority run aground in a sea of good intentions and futile efforts?

-According to Moxon, in the wake of so much human suffering with wars, injustice, and poverty — people around the world want to know “What is the pope thinking?”
-Clearly, this question is on the minds of Catholics and people everywhere.
+In the wake of much human suffering with wars, injustice, and poverty, according to Moxon, people want to know, “What is the pope thinking?”
+This question is on the minds of Catholics and people everywhere.

 Here, the pope’s ability to identify pressing global issues and, at the same time, develop a message for the Church, one of mercy, apostolic courage, and reform have defined his papacy in these two short years.